dixitk941/dixitk941/README.md

 ## 💪 Current Missions
 - Expanding my coding arsenal with AI and machine learning projects—stay tuned for the next breakthrough.
+- - **A.I.N.O.R**: A voice assistant that learns and adapts to your needs.
+Hints to come—stay tuned for cryptic clues!

 ---